ussaohelcim/Csharp-Save-File/README.md

 # Csharp-Save-File
-Simple C# script to save files to a binary file.
+Simple C# class to save files to a binary file.